bitcoin-balancer/cli/README.md

 ### Docker Compose Tests

 <details>
-  <summary><code>build-up</code></summary>
+  <summary><code>build-up:test-mode</code></summary>
   <br/>
   Builds all the images and starts the containers.
-An optional variation can be provided in order to generate the custom <code>compose.yaml</code> file and start the containers in the chosen mode.
+An optional variation can be provided in order to generate the custom <code>compose.yaml</code> file and start the containers with <code>TEST_MODE</code> enabled (used to run unit, integration or benchmark tests locally).

   <br/>